ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-9. What are the potential problems in linear regression analysis, and how can you address them?
+Q. What are the potential problems in linear regression analysis, and how can you address them?

 <details><summary><b>Answer</b></summary>